 That old saying “location, location, location” is hugely relevant in the salon industry.
 Almost just as important as the address of your salon is how you use that space, and how you make your business’s presence known to passing foot traffic.
 Don’t make the mistake of obscuring your business from potential customers that pass your area by making your salon invisible or hard to find.

 To avoid this critical mistake, make sure that you have enough signs to lead someone who has never been there before to your salon.
 If you are located in a shopping center or strip mall, make sure to include signage for your business near the plaza directory or common areas as well as at the front of your salon.
-Good signs are important for small businesses, and can be a constant source of marketing that you don’t have to keep paying for.
+Good signs are important for small businesses opens in a new window, and can be a constant source of marketing that you don’t have to keep paying for.
 So, be sure to invest in some nice looking signs for your salon, and put them where people can find them easily so your business doesn’t get obscured.

 Being a small business owner means there will be a lot of expenses that you simply can’t avoid, from paying rent to compensating your employees.
 It can be hard to justify expenses like advertising, which might feel more “optional” than rent when your profit margins are probably already thin.
-However, choosing not to invest in advertising is a huge mistake that can thwart your business’s growth.
+However, choosing not to invest in hair salon advertising is a huge mistake that can thwart your business’s growth.

 If you’ve been in the salon business for a long time, you may remember an era where computers and tech tools weren’t necessarily essential to succeeding as a small business owner.
 Those days have come and gone.
 Avoiding computers and technology in this day and age is a huge mistake that will sabotage your potential.